September 25th-29th, 2018

 located near the south end of the 1880 Train property by a stop on the MickelsonTrail.

-2. Blank panels and surfaces must be stamped.
-Panels and papers may be tinted.
+2. Blank panels/surfaces must be stamped.
+They may be tinted.
+Refer to Guidelines #7, #8, and #9.

 3. Receive your artist’s registration packet and ditty bags containing information, name tag, painting price tags, and